 In June 2011, HOBO data loggers were installed.
-Groundwater data and river discharge at the gauge near Bosque Farms from June 2012 to September 2015 are graphed and included in Appendix I. Conditions were much dryer from 2011 to 2013 in the region, with peak flows only reaching about 1,700 cfs in April 2012.
+Groundwater data and river discharge at the gauge near Bosque Farms from June 2012 to September 2015 are graphed and included in Appendix H. Conditions were much dryer from 2011 to 2013 in the region, with peak flows only reaching about 1,700 cfs in April 2012.
 Flows rarely exceeded 750 cfs and the water table never reached the surface during this period.

 Wells showed similar patterns in relative groundwater depth when comparing data from HOBO water level loggers with monthly data.
-Ground water continued to be deepest at Wells S2, N1 and N2 with wells dry when river levels dropped below about 100 cfs.
+Groundwater continued to be deepest at Wells S2, N1 and N2 with wells dry when river levels dropped below about 100 cfs.
 Well S2 was dry for most of the September 2012 to September 2013 period.
 All wells were dry from approximately August to November 2012.
-In July 2013, monsoons and associated increases in river discharge led to responses in groundwater level in all wells, though depths to ground water and the length of time wells held water varied.
+In July 2013, monsoons and associated increases in river discharge led to responses in groundwater level in all wells, though depths to groundwater and the length of time wells held water varied.
 Flows were much more consistent in 2014, with several peaks between 750 and 1000 cfs.
 The river was never dry and all wells held water throughout the year with the exception of Well S2 (groundwater present only when flows peaked) and Well N2 (rarely dry during summer months).
 A missing HOBO logger in Well N1 resulted in no data from September 2012 to September 2014.
-Flows were also fairly consistent in 2015 and peak flows were much higher than in recent years - between 1,500 and 3,000 cfs.
-All wells held water during the monitoring period with the exception of Well S-2, which was often dry at 5.1 ft when flows fell below around 250 cfs.
-Wells M-1, M-3, N-3, and S-1 were less than 1.0 ft from the surface when flows peaked at 3,000 cfs.
-Loggers were refurbished and not operating from December through February; therefore no data are available over this period.
-Well M-2 was malfuntional and no data are available for 2015.
+Flows were also fairly consistent in both 2015 and and 2016 with peak flows much higher than in recent years - between 1,500 and 3,000 cfs.
+All wells held water during the monitoring period with the exception of Well S2, which was typically dry at 5.1 ft when flows fell below around 250 cfs.
+Wells M1, M3, N3, and S1 were less than 1.0 ft from the surface when flows peaked at 3,000 cfs in 2015; all of these loggers were stolen in 2016 and no data is available for this period.
+Loggers were refurbished and not operating from December 2014 through February 2015; therefore no data are available over this period.
+The Well M2 logger malfunctioned and no data were available for 2015.

-The level of ground water at the LLRS correlates closely with flows in the river, indicating a hydrologic regime influenced by the riverine system at the site (Appendices H and I).
+The level of groundwater at the LLRS correlates closely with flows in the river, indicating a hydrologic regime influenced by the riverine system at the site (Appendices G and H).
 River discharge (which represents groundwater levels because the two are so closely linked) and vegetative cover are graphed in Figure 24.